Walden, New York: Geography

 Much of the remainder of the village is residential, with houses tending from modest and small near downtown, the river and railroad, to more expansive homes (such as the Victorians along the west side of Ulster Avenue) being found on the hills, newer development near the southwestern and eastern borders with the town, and 6 small apartment and townhouse complexes.

 A large tract along the river south of the power station had remained undeveloped until very recently.
 A small area between McKinley Avenue, South Mountgomery Street and the river remains open, used for NYSEG's purposes.
 On the other end of the village, the sewage treatment plant is also in the middle of an undeveloped area.

 Climate

 Walden has a humid continental climate, and tends to be significantly cooler than Manhattan, especially at night.

 Demographics

-As of the census of 2020, there were 6,818 people, 2,473 households, and 1,577 families residing in the village.
+As of the 2020 Census, there were 6,818 people living in 2,466 households in the village, giving it an average household size of 2.76.
+The population density was 3,325.6 PD/sqmi.
+There were There were 2,671 housing units, at an average density of 1,302.9 /sqmi.
+The racial makeup of the village was 77.3% white, 13.7% African American, 2.9% Native American, 3.1% Asian, 0.2% Pacific Islander, 15.8% from other races, and 12.1% from two or more races.
+Hispanic or Latino of any race were 23.4% of the population.
+Per the 2022 American Community Survey five-year estimate, the majority of Walden's Hispanic or Latino is of Puerto Rican origin, whom account for 11.7% of Walden's total population.

+Of the village's 2,466 households, 1,121 (45.5%) comprised married couples living together, 10.3% were cohabiting couples, 15.8% were male householders with no spouse, and 28.4% were female householders with no spouse.
+23.1% of Walden's population was under 18 years old, and 12.9% was 65 year old and over.
+The median age was 36.2 years old.
+Walden has a sex ratio of 108.5 females per 100 males.

+Per the 2022 American Community Survey five-year estimate, Walden has a median household income of $76,724, and a mean household income of $85,463.
+The median income for families in the village is $103,672, and the mean income for families is $106,984.
+17.6% of Walden's population and 13.2% of Walden's families are below the poverty line.
+22.9% of people under 18 years old, and 19.9% of people 65 years old and over live below the poverty line.